LAB DIRECTOR: Laurie Richmond

 Thesis Title: Using Q methodology to examine socioecological dimensions of conflict in the Trinity Alps Wilderness, California

-Where are they now?
+What did they do after graduating?
 PhD program at University of Rhode Island

 LAB MASCOT: